Equivariant Filter (EqF): Problem Description

 where $f_u(\xi) := f_0(\xi) + \sum_i f_i (\xi) u_i$ and $\vecL$ is a real vector space termed the \textit{input space} with $u = (u_1,...,u_l) \in \vecL$ the components of $u$.
 We refer to $f_0$ as the drift term of the system and $f_i$ as the input vector fields.
 Trajectories $\xi(t) \in \calM$ on a time interval $[0,\infty)$ of the system considered are solutions of the ordinary differential equation

 with initial condition $\xi(0)$ and measured input signal $u(t) \in \vecL$.
-We will assume $u(t)$ is sufficiently smooth to ensure unique well defined solutions for all time.
-The configuration output \cite{2020_mahony_arxiv} for a kinematic system is a function
+We will assume $u(t)$ is sufficiently smooth to ensure unique well-defined solutions for all time.
+The configuration output \cite{2021_mahony_arcar} for a kinematic system is a function

 where $\calN$ is a smooth manifold termed the \emph{output space}, embedded in $\R^n$.

 Let $\grpG$ be a Lie group with Lie algebra $\gothg$, and suppose that $\calM$ is a homogeneous space of $\grpG$; that is, there exists a smooth, transitive, right group action of $\grpG$ on $\calM$,